Hugoos/TestAutoNotebook/README.md

 python auto-jupyter-notebook [datasetID1,datasetID2,ect]
 python auto-jupyter-notebook [datasetID1,datasetID2,ect] complexity
 ```
-Note that there mustn't be any spaces within the first argument and it must be formatted as a list.
+Note that there must not be any spaces within the first argument and it must be formatted as a list.

 The output file is called datasetID.ipynb